-Quality, one of the most important elements in modern industry, has been a challenging and crucial topic for nearly all of the companies that have been existed to serve goods/services.
+Quality control, one of the most important concepts in modern industry, has been a challenging and crucial topic for nearly all of the companies that have been existed to serve goods/services.
 By the definition, quality is considered as “fitness to the application and fulfilling the customer expectation”.
 It means that it is all about expectations and suitability.
-Notion of quality solely depends on perception.
+The notion of quality solely depends on perception.
 One may not consider a service high quality whereas the satisfaction of another customer is fulfilled.
-In most of the cases, the existence of an industrial organization hugely relies on the quality of their service.
-It is a major concern for every company who are willing to survive in the market for a long period of time.
-Satisfaction of customers is the most important part of quality management.
-Therefore, nearly all of the corporative organizations has to have a department for quality management operations.
-Thanks to the scientific studies, many different methods and systems were developed.
-This blog post will focus quality assurance (QA) and quality control (QC) processes which fall under the topic of quality management.
+In most cases, the existence of an industrial organization hugely relies on the quality of their service.
+It is a major concern for every company that is willing to survive in the market for a long period of time.
+The satisfaction of customers is the most important part of quality management.
+Therefore, nearly all of the corporative organizations have to have a department for quality control and management operations.
+Thanks to scientific studies, many different methods and systems were developed.
+This blog post will focus on quality assurance (QA) and quality control (QC) processes which fall under the topic of quality management.
 Seven tools of QC will be explained.
 But besides those, quality planning will be briefly mentioned.
 Several methods for quality improvement will also be presented within the content of this post.

 Nothing gets done without a plan of action.
-Quality planning can be defined as the initial step of quality management where the development of products, systems and processes are done in order to meet customer expectations.
-Planning step involves defining the customer profile and their needs.
+Quality planning can be defined as the initial step of quality management where the development of products, systems, and processes are done in order to meet customer expectations.
+The planning step involves defining the customer profile and needs.
 Procedures and objectives are in this step.

-An example for quality planning: A quality plan is simply a document which specifies the standards, applications, specs and act of plan in sequence.
+An example of quality planning: A quality plan is simply a document that specifies the standards, applications, specs, and act of the plan in sequence.
 Let’s take a metal parts manufacturer for example.
-After the standards and specifications have been defined, a sequential inspection process (non-destructive, destructive tests, hands-on inspection etc.) is created.
+After the standards and specifications have been defined, a sequential inspection process (non-destructive, destructive tests, hands-on inspection, etc.) is created.
 This process makes sure that the fabricated part is satisfactory in terms of standards and specs.
-Parts fail to complete the quality process are sent to scrap or deburring.
+Parts that fail to complete the qualification process are sent to scrap or deburring.
 This planning operation may contain quality control and quality assurance plans.

-Quality assurance and quality control steps form the core of quality management system.
-These set of processes combined help to ensure service/products and meet the expectations of the customer.
-These two terms are often used to mention about ensuring the quality of a product, however they are not the same concepts.
-Quality assurance is the prevention method of possible defects and problems before production of goods and services.
-According to ISO 9000 standards, this operation is defined as a sub category of quality management process focused on assurance that quality requirements will be met.
-This mechanism is prior to quality control, aiming to minimize defects and of course loss of time and effort.
-In essence, quality assurance makes the producer sure about the efforts and precautions taken are in the right path for achieving requested quality levels.
-Quality control, on the other hand, focuses on the detection of flaws in product.
-It ensures that created goods/services follows standards and requirements of design.
+Quality assurance and quality control steps form the core of a quality management system.
+These sets of processes combined help to ensure service/products and meet the expectations of the customer.
+These two terms are often used to mention ensuring the quality of a product, however, they are not the same concepts.
+Quality assurance is the prevention method of possible defects and problems before the production of goods and services.
+According to ISO 9000 standards, this operation is defined as a subcategory of the quality management process focused on the assurance that quality requirements will be met.
+This mechanism is prior to quality control, aiming to minimize defects and of course lots of time and effort.
+In essence, quality assurance makes the producer sure about the efforts and precautions are taken are on the right path for achieving the requested quality levels.
+Quality control, on the other hand, focuses on the detection of flaws in products.
+It ensures that created goods/services follow the standards and requirements of the design.
 Again, according to ISO 9000, it is defined as a part of quality management used to meet quality requirements.
 Quality control is a reactive process and it is done after quality assurance.
 This operation includes many operations within.
-If we are to give an example from metal fabrication, tensile testing is done for fabricated metal part to identify whether the product meets the requirements in terms of tensile strength.
+If we are to give an example from metal fabrication, tensile testing is done for the fabricated metal parts to identify whether the product meets the requirements in terms of tensile strength.

-In order to sum up the main difference of these two concepts, it can be concluded that quality assurance process focuses on preventing while quality control process aims to detect the flaw of created goods and services.
+In order to sum up the main difference between these two concepts, it can be concluded that the quality assurance process focuses on preventing while the quality control process aims to detect the flaw of created goods and services.